cssanimation/cssanimation.github.io/_posts/2017-03-20-build-hero-header.md

 ## Add animation

 With an awesome hero header in place, something is missing.
 It's just loads and appears suddenly.
 The next step is to add in animation!
-Let's bring your hero header to life with animation.

-Now that you're ready, you're ready to try my new course, [Level up your CSS animation skills](http://courses.cssanimation.rocks/p/level-up).

-In the first module you'll learn how to put together a series of animations that work together to deliver a polished, impressive hero header.
-You'll also learn how to create stunning hover interactions, trigger animations on scroll, build an animated carousel and more.

-[Enrol now](http://courses.cssanimation.rocks/p/level-up) and get lifetime access to the exclusive CSS Animation Slack group and get all the support you need as you learn.
+Next we'll make your [hero header animated](https://cssanimation.rocks/animating-hero-header/).